 the knowledge of our calling and then walking in it is so valuable that it

-cannot be overstated or really even put into words.
-How valuable is it to know
+cannot be overstated or even put into words.
+How valuable is knowing

-God’s purpose and calling?
+God’s specific calling in our lives?
 It is indispensable, making everything else

 peripheral!
 In Rev 2-17 is says, “To him who overcomes, to him I will give